Controlling hole spins in quantum dots and wells: Conclusions and open questions

 Other properties of the hole liquid will likely show similarly interesting behavior.
 Future studies might include a complete characterization of the quasiparticle parameters (lifetime, spectral weight) and compressibility.
 The challenging regime of dilute hole liquids with large interaction parameters $r_s \simeq 6 - 12$ calls for further progress in non-perturbative approaches, e.g., a suitable extensions of the Jastrow-factor variational wavefunctions and the Quantum Monte Carlo method.

 On the other hand, single holes in quantum dots represent an emerging platform for the implementation of spin qubits and are attracting a growing interest, as is clear from the flourishing experimental progress of the field.
 Following the first realization of the Hahn spin echo in this system \cite{DeGreve2011}, we have described a theoretical analysis of spin-echo decay based on exact results and a systematic method of solution in terms of a Magnus expansion \cite{Wang2012}.
 We expect this approach will be a useful tool for further studies of spin decoherence, in this or other related systems.
-While electric noise seems to limit the spin-echo decay in current experiments \cite{DeGreve2011}, the prediction of a motional-averaging regime at high magnetic field will be especially interesting for a future generation of devices, dominated by hyperfine decoherence.
+For example, spin-dephasing due to the hyperfine interaction in the presence of a magnetic field gradient was analyzed in Ref.~\cite{beaudoin2013enhanced} through an exact solution and an approximate Magnus expansion analogous to the ones discussed here.
+While electric noise seems to limit the spin-echo decay in current experiments on holes \cite{DeGreve2011}, the prediction of a motional-averaging regime at high magnetic field will be especially interesting for a future generation of devices, dominated by hyperfine decoherence.
 The presence of such a regime strengthens the case that holes will be able to realize long-lived spin qubits, amenable to fast optical manipulation.

 \acknowledgments We acknowledge financial support from NSERC, CIFAR, FRQNT, and INTRIQ.